RaccoonGG/FlaskyIPTV_Player/README.md

 - Multi-View requires MSE support in the browser — older or restricted WebViews may not support it
 - Each Multi-View tile runs one ffmpeg process; 9 simultaneous tiles = 9 ffmpeg processes.
 On low-end hardware (e.g. older Android phones) this may be demanding.
 Use fewer tiles or lower-bitrate channels if you experience performance issues.
 - YouTube/Twitch URL playback in Multi-View tiles requires yt-dlp installed and working. yt-dlp resolves a direct stream URL; the stream is then proxied through ffmpeg the same way as IPTV channels.
 Live streams work; age-restricted or DRM-protected content will not.
+- DVR recordings are saved as raw `.ts` files — they are not remuxed to MKV or MP4.
+Most players (VLC, MPV, Kodi) handle `.ts` natively; Windows Media Player may not.
+- DVR timeshift (watch while recording) transcodes on the fly via ffmpeg — on low-end hardware this may be slow to start or choppy.
+Timeshift works best on the same machine running the Flask server.
+- If the app is stopped while a recording is in progress, ffmpeg is killed and the partial `.ts` file is kept.
+On next startup the job is recovered as completed (if the file has content) or error (if the file is empty/missing).